Configuring SSO Login

 7. To roll out the configuration to all organizational users, click on Roll Out To All Users.

-8. To deactivate SSO and roll back to Panaya login, click on deactivate SSO Configuration.
+8. To deactivate SSO and roll back to Panaya login, click deactivate SSO Configuration.

 Known Limitation